 I love to meditate.
 Meditation now plays a big part in my life and I feel it gives me improved mental and physical health.
+I find that attending relaxation retreat days actually helps me focus on meditation.
+Have a read of my perfect retreat day here.
 So what is meditation?

 Meditation is basically a tool that a person uses to achieve a state of deep peace.
 Years ago meditation was viewed as a ‘weird’ and ‘new age’ practice and was certainly not mainstream.
 Nowadays it is accepted as a common way to improve health, with even doctors recommending meditation to patients to compliment conventional medical care.